edwardlavender/fvcom.tbx/README.md

 conditions through space and/or time.
 These include the following:

   - `summarise2dfield()` - compute statistical summaries of
-    environmental conditions across a WeStCOMS layer (through time for a given WeStCOMS file, if applicable);
+    environmental conditions across a Sigma layer (through time for a given file, if applicable);
-  - `plot2dfield()` - visualise environmental conditions across a
+  - `plot2dfield()` - visualise environmental conditions across a Sigma
-    WeStCOMS layer through space at a specified point in time;
+    layer through space at a specified point in time;
   - `explore()` - implement `summarise2dfield()` and `plot2dfield()`
-    across multiple timepoints and/or WeStCOMS files;
+    across multiple timepoints and/or model files;
   - Additional plotting functions are available in the `prettyGraphics` package, including `pretty_scape_3d()` and `vis_scape_3d()` which produce interactive, 3-dimensional visualisations of